remy/remysharp.com/public/blog/ms-update.md

 ## Corrections on diagnosis

 After being diagnosed back in 2019, one positive aspect I had to take away from the appointment was that apparently I had no lesions neither on my spine nor brain.
-During the assessment I undertook an MRI which I would then have again every couple of years (which I think is great treatment but probably a benefit of living in Brighton rather than being special - ie. location privilege).
+During the assessment I undertook an MRI which I would then have again every couple of years (which I think is great treatment but probably a benefit of living in Brighton rather than being special - ie. location privilege, more specifically "postcode lottery").

 When I had my second MRI now in November 2021 it turned out that what the neurology consultant had originally dismissed as "probably nothing" turned out to be two lesions on my spine.
 I remember the consultant telling me the radiologist saying they could see a lesion, but the consultant disagreed.
 The second scan showed clearly that he was wrong.
 It also showed a second lesion on the spine that the neurologist was sure was present in 2019.